Almaty Entry Requirements

 Prohibited Items

-• Narcotics and psychotropic substances - zero tolerance, criminal prosecution
+• Narcotics and psychotropic substances without prescription documentation, severe criminal penalties including lengthy imprisonment

-• Printed or digital materials promoting extremism or pornography
+• Printed or digital materials promoting extremism, terrorism, or violence, includes certain political literature

 Restricted Items